MohamedAbdelfattah022/Social-Media-Platform/README.md

 ### Setting Up Environment Variables

-For the application to function correctly, you need to create a `.env` file in the root directory of the project and add your database credentials.
+For the application to function correctly, you need to create a `.env` file in the backend root directory and add your database credentials.
 Here's an example of how you can set it up:

 ```bash
 DB_HOST=your_database_host